ttu700/Stock-Research-Dashboard/README.md

 Sentiment Analysis: filtered news by bullish/bearish sentiments

+Upcoming Ipo and earnings date: has a page to showcase IPO and earnings.

 ## Project Showcase

 This project serves as a valuable resource for anyone interested in understanding and optimizing the profitability of e-commerce sales in today's competitive marketplace.
 Feel free to explore, contribute, and adapt the code and analysis for your specific use cases.
 Your feedback and contributions are highly appreciated!